 On the professional side, it has also been exciting to be part of the evolving indirect tax changes in Asia, from the VAT reform program in China to the implementation of GST in Malaysia and India where I was the program lead (Malaysia has now reverted to the old sales tax regime) and all the changes and modernization efforts Customs have implemented in Asia.

 One of the common (and popular) moves for global indirect tax professionals at the moment is to move to the Middle East due to the implementation of VAT across the GCC.
 Subsequently, it’s become something that VAT professionals seem to know a fair bit about as they’ve likely had colleagues make the move.
 But I do think the rest of the Asian market is still relatively unexplored for those considering a new opportunity.
 What do you think China (or more broadly, Asia) has to offer the indirect tax professional of today?

 Asia and China are still seen as the developing world when it comes to Indirect Taxes such as VAT / GST.
 India had only implemented GST in 2017, China transformed their VAT pilot program starting back in 2009, and Malaysia tried GST but has now moved back to a sales and service tax.

 So a lot is happening here with very few experts.
-Those that are here tend mostly to work for the Big 4 (including a couple of in-house experts) but not as many as one would expect in this environment.
+Those who are here tend mostly to work for the Big 4 (including a couple of in-house experts) but not as many as one would expect in this environment.

-I’d say the opportunity for growth and development – both professionally and personally – is definitely here in Asia, especially if you are making a career move with your family.
+I’d say the opportunity for growth and development – both professionally and personally – is here in Asia, especially if you are making a career move with your family.